 Lastly, we'll stop to admire the sculptural wonder of the Pietá, one of the finest treasures of the Renaissance.
 The calmness of the Virgin Mary's unspoken suffering as she cradles her dying son has moved viewers for over 500 years and continues to do so to this day.
 Take a moment to study the folds and creases in Mary’s dress and the tension of the muscles in Christ's body – it’s almost impalpable that such amazing detail and beauty could be made by one man and his chisel.
-Even more astonishing is the thought that Michelangelo sculpted this masterpiece at the tender age of 24 (enough to give just about anyone a quarter-life-crisis!) – but so again, visiting the Vatican was meant to be a humbling experience.
+Even more astonishing is the thought that Michelangelo sculpted this masterpiece at the tender age of 24.
+On your way out your guide will give you an explanation of St. Peter's Square from the immense portico that overlooks it.